IsaiahPapa/MinecraftIntegration/README.md

 ## Contributing

 Contributions to this project are welcome!
 If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under [specify your license] - see the LICENSE file for details.

 ## Acknowledgments